MaimelaT/Call-Center-Analysis/README.md

 Understanding the Key Performance Indicators (KPi)'s

 ## 2. Prepare
-+ Dataset used is from the Data World website in the Real World Fake Data
++ Dataset used is from the Data World website in the "Real World Fake Data" directory.

++ Found in Kaggle

++ Data include information about Customer name, call day, response time, call duration, reason, city and state. e.t.c